igorlima/unapologetic-thoughts/pages/quick-notes.md

     - It emphasizes the importance of improving emotional fluency rather than following blueprints or trying to fix problems.
 - Mon, Jul 21, 2025 - 2025a07m21d
   - "The people who are right most of the time," Bezos says, "are the people who change their minds the most."
   - Bezos' leadership style emphasizes intellectual flexibility over consistency.
-He doesn’t view changing your mind as weakness but as a crucial success mindset.
+He doesn't view changing your mind as weakness but as a crucial success mindset.
 - Mon, Jul 21, 2025 - 2025a07m21d
   - Understood **reciprocity**: humans are biologically wired to return favors, even those that are unearned.
 - Mon, Jul 21, 2025 - 2025a07m21d